Which trends offer opportunities or pose threats on the European market for natural ingredients for cosmetics?

 Tips:

-- Find out how to measure your carbon footprint.
+- Find out how to measure your carbon footprint and adopt some of these environmental practices to achieve net zero emissions.

 - Partner with universities and other research organisations to develop and use technologies that will help you achieve net-zero greenhouse gas emissions.

-While wellness has long been an important trend, the pandemic accentuated its importance as consumers felt more vulnerable.
+The pandemic only reinforced the importance of well-being, as many people became more conscious of their vulnerability and sought products that could support both their physical and emotional health.
+The blending of beauty and wellness is now the norm.
 Euromonitor identifies wellness as one of the top-10 trends shaping consumer behaviour, attitudes and choices in the long term.
 The boundaries between beauty and wellness are expected to continue blurring in the coming years.
 In fact, the wellness sector is forecasted to grow at an average rate of 10% per year until 2027.

 - cosmetics with natural and organic ingredients